The Epsom Derby’s Royal Fashion for 2011

 Her Majesty entered the race course in a smashing pink outfit which had made its debut at Royal Ascot in 2009.
 Prince Harry, dapper in suit and top hat, added a soft pink flower to the lapel of his gentleman outfit during the race – just as if he wanted to match it with his grandmother’s bright look.

 Also sighted were Princess Beatrice and Princess Eugenie of York.
 Beatrice wore a lovely summery outfit – she had chosen a grey dress with yellow and blue roses pattern and a white fascinator with large flowers.
 Princess Eugenie wore a white dress with black polka dots and belt, as well as a wide-brimmed white hat with a black rim.
 This almost-conservatively classic style she highlighted with eye-catching black peep-toe heels.

 The Countess of Wessex made her entry in a champagne outfit – a silk skirt suit with a lovely clutch and a large-brimmed feathered hat.
 Her husband, Prince Edward, Earl of Wessex, lightened up his classy appearance with an original tie that had – yes! – horses on it.

 The Epson Derby might not have been the most successful day for the Queen’s horse (which didn’t win), but most definitely it was a lucky day for royal watchers and the fashion watchers in particular.
 A nice appetizer for the coming outfits of the British Royals at Trooping The Colour and of course Royal Ascot 2011 either way!Filed under British Royals

-Tagged Elizabeth II, Fashion, Horse Racing, Prince Harry, Princess Beatrice of York, Princess Eugenie, The Countess of Wessex, The Duchess of Cambridge, The Earl of Wessex.
+Tagged Elizabeth II, Fashion, Horse Racing, Prince Harry, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cambridge, The Earl of Wessex.